AriPerkkio/eslint-remote-tester/README.md

 # eslint-remote-tester

 `eslint-remote-tester` is a CLI tool for testing given [ESlint](https://github.com/eslint/eslint) rules against multiple repositories at once.
 It's designed to be used when validating regression of new rules.
+It can be used to spot whether a new rule flags false positives or crashes ESLint completely.

 <p align="center">
   <img width="640" src="https://raw.githubusercontent.com/AriPerkkio/eslint-remote-tester/HEAD/docs/demo.svg">